 Leather Hide Grade – Number Three

-Number three hides have five or more holes or big cuts in the hide, ideally in a straight line.
+Number three hides, often used for corrected-grain leather, have five or more holes or big cuts in the hide, ideally in a straight line.
 This would allow them to be trimmed around later while still leaving a large amount of useable hide.
-A single cut or hole larger than 6” in diameter is permissible.
+A single cut or hole larger than 6" in diameter is permissible.
 Grain flaws or a sequence of closely spaced smaller holes with a surface area of more than 1 ft. sq. may also exist.
 Most number three-graded hides should have a useable surface area of at least 50%.
 In general, tanners will only buy number three grade hides from you if you expressly agree to buy them.

 Leather Hide Grade – Untannable

-If the quality requirements are graded one, two, or three, then the hides are considered usable.
-They aren't sent to tanners; instead, they go into another lucrative market for raw animal hide materials not related to the leather business.
+If the quality requirements are not graded one, two, or three, then the hides are considered unusable for leather furniture and other leather goods.
+They aren't sent to tanners; instead, they go into another lucrative market for raw animal hide materials not related to the leather industry.

 If you've been paying attention, there are only two types of leather that are truly premium: Full Grain and Corrected Grain.
 These two types of leather are made from the same long-lasting grain and will develop a rich patina with use.
 A personal preference is for full-grain products to have imperfections and individuality, but I wouldn't trade that for anything.
 I enjoy showcasing the unique character of each cowhide and the dramatic patina that each client creates while utilizing Steel Horse Leather Co. products.